 Here are the reasons for business failure.
-If you are considering, or have recently started a business in the Warwickshire area we, at Select Accountants Ltd, can assist you in developing management information so that you can avoid many of the reasons for business failure.
+If you are considering, or have recently started a business in the Leicestershire area we, at Select Accountants Ltd, can assist you in developing management information so that you can avoid many of the reasons for business failure.

 As many as half of all businesses fail in their first three years of trading.
 A contributor to ensuring business success and avoiding failure is to know your enemies.